 Since their term will be completed at the ensuing Annual General Meeting, based on the recommendation of the Audit Committee, the Board of Directors proposes to appoint them for the second term as per the provisions of the Companies Act, 2013 and the rules made thereunder.

-None of the Directors or Key Managerial Personnel of the Company or their relatives is concerned or interested, financially or otherwise, in the resolution set out in Item No. 2.
+None of the Directors, Key Managerial Personnel and their relatives is concerned or interested, financially or otherwise, in this resolution other than set out in Item No. 2.

 Item No. 3: